divinzz/Supply-Chain-Optimizer/README.md

 Version 2 (Optimized): Building on Version 1, Version 2 uses more advanced techniques to handle more complex problems.
 It takes into account additional variables and constraints, offering better solutions for real-world challenges.

-Problem Definition
+Problem Definition:
 Supply chain optimization is essential for efficiently moving products from suppliers (such as factories or ports) to consumers (like retailers or warehouses).
 The challenge is selecting the best shipping routes while considering factors like transportation costs, travel distances, and time constraints.

 In this project, the goal is to determine the most efficient routes for shipping goods.
 The aim is to reduce transportation costs and delivery times, all while ensuring that constraints like route availability and vehicle capacities are respected.

-Tools and Technologies Used
+Tools and Technologies Used:
 Python: This programming language is ideal for handling large datasets and performing complex calculations.
 It’s used throughout the project for coding the optimization models.
 PuLP: PuLP is an open-source library in Python used to define and solve linear programming problems.
 Version 1 of the project uses PuLP to formulate the supply chain optimization problem.
 Pandas: Pandas is a powerful tool for data analysis.
 It’s used to manage and manipulate supply chain data, such as distances, costs, and inventory levels.